-(1) Represents cash bonus amounts in respect of fiscal 2007 and fiscal 2008 performance paid in December 2007 and December 2008, respectively.
+Represents cash bonus amounts in respect of fiscal 2009, 2008 and 2007 performance paid in December 2009, December 2008 and December 2007, respectively.
+Mr. Fleisher's fiscal 2009 bonus includes a \$300,000 annual "projects bonus."
 In light of his recommendations regarding bonuses for other employees in fiscal 2007, Mr. Bronfman declined to accept any bonus for fiscal 2007.
-Amounts to which Mr. Bronfman would have been entitled were reallocated to the overall Company bonus pool and distributed to employees other than executive officers.
+Amounts to which

+Mr. Bronfman would have been entitled for fiscal 2007 were reallocated to the overall Company bonus pool and distributed to employees other than executive officers.

-distributed to employees other than executive officers.
-(2) Reflects equity compensation expense recognized in fiscal 2007 and fiscal 2008 for financial statement purposes not including assumed forfeitures.
-These amounts do not solely reflect the expense we incurred with respect to fiscal 2007 or fiscal 2008 equity awards, but also include expense for awards from prior years that we are still accounting for as an expense in the respective years.
-The assumptions used in calculating the equity compensation expense are disclosed in Note 15, Stock-Based Compensation Plans, to our Consolidated Financial Statements found in our Annual Report on Form 10-K for the year ended September 30, 2008.
-For information on the grant date fair value of awards granted in fiscal 2008, see the "Grants of Plan-Based Awards in Fiscal 2008" table.
-(3) In fiscal 2008, represents the payment of accrued dividends on unvested restricted stock upon vesting of the shares of \$1,779,486, \$456,505, \$1,295,136 and \$60,867 for Messrs.
-Bronfman, Fleisher, Cohen
+Reflects equity compensation expense recognized in fiscal 2009, 2008 and 2007 for financial statement purposes, not including assumed forfeitures.
+These amounts do not solely reflect the expense we incurred with respect to equity awards granted in each of the specified fiscal years, but also include expense for awards from prior years that we were still accounting for as an expense in the respective years.
+The assumptions used in calculating the equity compensation expense are disclosed in Note 15, Stock-Based Compensation Plans, to our Consolidated Financial Statements found in our Annual Report on Form 10-K for the year ended September 30, 2009.
+For information on the grant date fair value of awards granted in fiscal 2009, see the "Grants of Plan-Based Awards in Fiscal 2009" table.

-(3) In fiscal 2008, represents the payment of accrued dividends on unvested restricted stock upon vesting of the shares of \$1,779,486, \$456,505, \$1,295,136 and \$60,867 for Messrs.
-Bronfman, Fleisher, Cohen and Johnson, respectively.
+In fiscal 2009, represents the payment of accrued dividends on unvested restricted stock upon vesting of the shares of \$485,632 and \$64,751 for Messrs.
+Fleisher and Johnson, respectively.
 The Company does not pay dividends on unvested restricted stock but rather pays any accrued dividends on such shares at the time of vesting of the shares.
 For Messrs.
-Macri, Johnson and Robinson, all other compensation in fiscal 2008 also includes \$8,025, \$7,050 and \$6,900 of 401(k) matching contributions, respectively.
-For Mr. Johnson, all other compensation in fiscal 2008 also includes \$8,020.
+Macri and Johnson, all other compensation in fiscal 2009 also includes \$7,350 of 401(k) matching contributions.
+For Mr. Johnson, all other compensation in fiscal 2009 also includes a car allowance of \$24,000 and a financial advisory allowance of \$18,000

-(4) On September 16, 2008, Mr. Macri was named the Company's CFO.
+On September 16, 2008, Mr. Macri was named the Company's CFO.
 Mr. Fleisher, who had served as the Company's CFO from January 2005 to September 16, 2008, was named Vice Chairman, Strategy and Operations of the Company.

-(5) Messrs.
-Macri and Robinson became NEOs in fiscal 2008.
+Mr. Macri became an NEO in fiscal 2008.

-6 Effective September 16, 2008, Mr. Macri's salary increased from \$400,000 to \$600,000 annually.
+Effective September 16, 2008, Mr. Macri's salary increased from \$400,000 to \$600,000 annually.
 Effective March 15, 2008, Mr. Cohen's salary increased from \$1.5 million to \$3.0 million annually.

-Grants of Plan-Based Awards in Fiscal 2008
+Grants of Plan-Based Awards in Fiscal 2009

-The following table provides supplemental information relating to grants of plan-based awards to NEOs during fiscal 2008.
+The following table provides supplemental information relating to grants of plan-based awards to NEOs during fiscal 2009.

-The grants set forth below were made in connection with the signing of new employment agreements with the Company or, with respect to the grants to Mr. Macri on December 15, 2007 and Messrs.
-Fleisher and Johnson on March 15, 2008, awarded in recognition of their performance in fiscal 2007.
-No equity grants were made in recognition of fiscal 2008 performance.
+The grants set forth below were made in connection with the signing of a new employment agreement with Mr. Fleisher.
+No equity grants were made in recognition of fiscal 2009 performance.
 All of our stock option grants have an exercise price equal to the closing price of our common stock on the date of grant.
 In accordance with the Company's policies described above under "Other Compensation Policies-Timing of Equity Grants," grants are generally made as of the 15th of the first month following approval of any such grants by the Compensation Committee.
 For grants based upon entering into new or amended employment agreements with existing executives, grants are generally made on the first 15th of the month following the later of approval of such grants by the Compensation Committee and the execution of the employment agreement by both parties.